mongodb/mongo-java-driver/docs/reference/content/driver-scala/reference/observables.md

 {{% note %}}
 The MongoDB Scala driver is now built upon the MongoDB Reactive Streams driver and is an implementation of the [reactive streams](http://www.reactive-streams.org) specification.
-Observerables are implementations of Publishers and Observers are implementations of Subscribers.
+Observables are implementations of Publishers and Observers are implementations of Subscribers.

 Class naming convention: